eudoxia0/eudoxia0.github.io/article/_posts/2023-04-22-dependency-resolution-made-simple.md

     Ensures we only have one version of `foo`.

 1. **The Root of the DAG:** the package we're resolving dependencies for is the root of the build DAG.
-The version of the package we're building must be true on all assignments, so we have to `\land` it together with every other clause.
+The version of the package we're building must be true on all assignments, so we have to $\land$ it together with every other clause.

 # A Simple SAT Solver